There is a lot you can do in your home to keep your energy bills down.

 Information for council tenants and housing association tenants

-If you live in a council house you can find more information about how we plan to improve energy efficiency in your home here: council house modernisation and improvements
+If you live in a council house you can find more information about how we plan to improve energy efficiency in your home on the council house modernisation and improvements page.

 For enquiries about the decent homes housing quality standard, please use this form:

 If you rent from a housing association you can ask them about their plans to improve the energy efficiency of your home.

 Smart meters are the new generation of gas and electricity meters which will replace the traditional meters in our homes.
 Every home in England, Scotland and Wales is being offered a smart meter by their energy supplier, at no extra cost, between now and 2020.

 Smart meters let you to see exactly how much energy you're using as you use it, and what it is costing in pounds and pence.
 They take regular readings and share these directly with your energy supplier through a secure wireless network, putting an end to estimated bills and manual meter readings.

 Smart Energy GB is the voice of the smart meter roll out www.smartenergygb.org.